Introduction

 Visualising workflow with Kanban boards

-Kanban uses visual boards to represent work items as they move through various stages of completion.
+Kanban uses visual boards to represent work items as they move through different stages of completion.

 Principles of Kanban